ablueblaze/astroids_boot.dev/README.md

 # astroids_boot.dev

-Creating the game of astroids during my course work for boot.dev
+>A game that originated during a course for Boot.dev(Awsome course BTWs!)

+Currently in active development.
+For notes please check the "development_notes" directory.

-Ways to expand the game:
+Here are some of the ways I plan to expand the game(Not in order):
 - Add a scoring system
 - Implement multiple lives and respawning
 - Add an explosion effect for the asteroids